Through a Glass Darkly Symposium

 Symposium Director

-Colin McAllister is the Director of Humanities and Associate Professor of Music at UCCS.
+Colin McAllister is Director of Humanities and an Associate Professor of Music at the University of Colorado Colorado Springs.

-His publications include the Cambridge Companion to Apocalyptic Literature, a translation of the Cambridge Glossa in Apocalypsin (Corpus Christianorum in Translation, Brepols) and—with Lorenzo DiTommaso—Music in the Apocalyptic Mode (Brill, 2023).
+His publications include the Cambridge Companion to Apocalyptic Literature, a translation of the Cambridge Glossa in Apocalypsin (Brepols) and—with Lorenzo DiTommaso—Music in the Apocalyptic Mode (Brill, 2023).
+His most-recent work will appear in 2027 in the forthcoming John’s Revelation and Its Long Reception: Explorations from Antiquity until Today (BETL, Peeters).

 Lorenzo DiTommaso